xxradar/debugging_kubernetes/readme.md

 ```
 ## Capturing pods connections
 ### Clone the bpftrace repo
 eBPF requires ebpf probes.
-We'll refrain from writing these probes ourselfes and use this superb repo with plenty of examples in this repo.
+We'll refrain from writing these probes ourselfes and use this superb repo with plenty of examples.

 ```
 git clone https://github.com/iovisor/bpftrace.git